 The previous planting palette was limited in variety, and the expanded planting areas that were created allowed for much more biodiversity and intimate garden experiences.
 The original pavers were also replaced with larger travertine tiles to complement the detailing of the new walls and copings.
 Wood decking, reclaimed from Greenheart dock pilings, was incorporated to create new garden pathways, a yoga deck, and the lounge ledges.

-Both the design iterations and construction implementation were challenged by existing and unforeseen conditions including structural, utilities and the project budget.
+Both the design iterations and construction implementation were challenged by existing and unforeseen conditions including structural, utilities, and the project budget.
 The complexity of creating a rooftop garden was enhanced due to the constraints of the existing structure over the parking garage and accommodating additional structural loads of the new design.

-Life safety and ADA requirements had to be maintained and redesigned due to the existing access points, lighting levels and changes of grade elevations on the deck.
+Life safety and ADA requirements had to be maintained and redesigned due to the existing access points, lighting levels, and changes of grade elevations on the deck.
 Leaks in the existing waterproofing were known in certain locations, but during construction, it was discovered that a significant planting bed that was planned to be maintained, also had compromised waterproofing.
 A monolithic waterproofing membrane was necessary to achieve the desired warranty.

 New drainage solutions were required by drilling through the existing foundation slab, and by carefully maintaining other existing drains to re-use.
 The event lawn and surrounding planting beds were created by retaining walls to gain sufficient soil depth.
-Existing planter openings that protruded into the deck’s interstitial level were selectively maintained to achieve additional soil depth required for larger trees and palms.
+Existing planter openings that protruded into the deck’s interstitial level were selectively maintained to achieve the additional soil depth required for larger trees and palms.